Five ways to inspire purposeful collective action on a grand scale.

 · Deserved Pride – The feeling that we are appreciated for our differences and concrete contributions to others.
 This was especially important for Ghosn, the self-proclaimed “outsider”.
 He included Japanese middle managers in strategy development and assigned company president Yoshikawa Hanawa the face-saving duty of picking the Japanese members of the executive committee.
 In so doing, Ghosn demonstrated to employees that Nissan’s cultural identity was something they could be proud of.

 · Realistic Hope – A feeling that today’s actions will improve the collective future.
-Ghosn wasted little time in signaling his faith in Nissan’s long-term growth.
+Ghosn wasted little time in signalling his faith in Nissan’s long-term growth.
 By mid-2000, the “Nissan Revival Plan” was in full swing, with Ghosn announcing plans to introduce 22 all-new models over the next three years.
 He set about hiring new engineers for electric cars and invested $922 million building new plants in the U.S. In addition to making good business sense, his actions encouraged employees to focus on Nissan’s bright prospects.

 · Aspirational Discontent – The belief that it is possible to fulfill one’s highest potential.
 Not all positive, productive emotions are warm and fuzzy.
 Restlessness and dissatisfaction have their place, as long as they do not devolve into apathy.
-Even narcissistic ambition can be channeled in a healthy direction.
+Even narcissistic ambition can be channelled in a healthy direction.
 After the Nissan Revival Plan began to bear fruit, Ghosn refused to proclaim ultimate victory, saying, “My biggest worry is complacency inside Nissan.”
 For him, targets were bars to vault over, not boxes to tick.
 Human beings want to be a part of something great.
 No obituary ever began with the sentence, “He met his targets.”

 · Thoughtful Passion – The feeling of deep, high-energy personal engagement.
 We are never more passionate than when an exciting new challenge beckons.
 Aware of this, Ghosn assembled nine cross-functional teams composed solely of middle managers from different departments and divisions within Nissan and assigned them to develop an ambitious corporate strategy for renewal.
 Understandably, this unaccustomed authority kindled extraordinary passion, pride, and effort in the middle managers.